lsst-sitcom/sitcomtn-026/index.rst

 If, for some reason, you want to completely power down the entire camera, do the following steps after completing the above section.
-Note that if you then want to power upafter this, you need to follow the “Powering up from a completely cold state” section above.
+Note that if you then want to power up after this, you need to follow the “Powering up from a completely cold state” section above.

 -  In the atshcu1 screen, run ./atsOff.py